Training Neural Samplers with Reverse Diffusive KL Divergence: RELATED WORKS

 Several different types of neural samplers have been proposed in the literature, which we summarize below.

-\textbf{Latent variable models as samplers.} Training latent variable models as neural samplers with Fisher divergence, reverse KL (R-KL-SM) or its upper bound (R-KL Bound) has been explored in the literature~\citep{li2017gradient,shi2017kernel,zhang2019variational,song2020sliced,luo2024entropy}; See \Cref{eq:rkl,eq:upper_bound_rkl,eq:neg_entropy_grad}.
-Such methods typically struggle when the target distribution is multi-modal due to the mode-seeking nature of the objectives.
+\textbf{Latent-variable-model samplers.} Training latent variable models as neural samplers with Fisher divergence, reverse KL (R-KL-SM) or its upper bound (R-KL Bound) has been explored in the literature~\citep{li2017gradient,shi2017kernel,zhang2019variational,song2020sliced,luo2024entropy,yin2018semi, hu2018stein}; See \Cref{eq:rkl,eq:upper_bound_rkl,eq:neg_entropy_grad}.
+Such methods typically struggle for multi-modal target distributions.

 \textbf{Flow-based samplers.} Flow AIS bootstrap (FAB) \citep{midgley2023flow} is the state-of-the-art (SOTA) flow-based sampler, which is trained by minimizing the $\alpha$-2 divergence, which exhibits mass covering property.
 Note that FAB employs a prioritized replay buffer to memorize the regions that have been explored.